+Note:

-Note: (1) Minimum cover is measured from the top of the pipe to bottom of flexible pavement or to the top of rigid pavement.
+1) Minimum cover is measured from the top of the pipe to bottom of flexible pavement or to the top of rigid pavement.

-These cover heights assume 6" of structural backfill over the pipe crown with an additional layer of compacted sub-base material or rigid pavement to achieve the minimum requirements.
+These cover heights assume initial backfill to the crown of the pipe for HP and HDPE pipe with an additional layer of compacted sub-base material or rigid pavement to achieve the minimum requirements.

 If the pipe will experience loading from construction equipment while the project is still being constructed, temporary fill may be placed over the pipe during construction and removed after the heavy construction equipment traffic is rerouted.
 For heavy construction loads, between 30 and 60 tons, there should be a minimum of 3 feet of cover.
-For construction equipment exceeding 60 tons the minimum cover depends upon the loading foot print of the equipment.
+For construction equipment exceeding 60 tons the minimum cover depends upon the loading footprint of the equipment.
 Additional fill may be required.
 For loads exceeding 60 tons, contact your local Prinsco Representative for minimum cover heights.

-Often during the paving process it is necessary to decrease the minimum cover heights.
+Often during the paving process, it is necessary to decrease the minimum cover heights.
 For temporary construction loads, such as pavers, the minimum allowable cover height is governed by the pressure at the surface of the soil which is a result of the vehicular load distributed over the tire contact patches.
 Table 6 illustrates minimum cover heights for temporary construction loads.

-Allowable Surface Temporary Minimum Cover by Diameters
+Allowable Surface Pressure Temporary Minimum Cover by Diameters

-Pressure for Construction Vehicle (psi) 4" to 48" Diameter Pipe 60" Diameter Pipe
+for Construction Vehicle (psi) 4" to 48" Diameter Pipe 60" Diameter Pipe

 75 9" 12"

 50 6" 9"

 25 3" 6"

-Table 6 - Minimum Cover for Temporary Construction Loads
+Table 6: Minimum Cover for Temporary Construction Loads

-Note: (1) Vehicles exceeding surface pressures must not be allowed over the installation with these temporary minimum covers.
+Note: Vehicles exceeding 75psi of surface pressure must not be allowed over the installation with these temporary minimum covers.